RHUL-CS-Projects/graphfellow/docs/behaviour.md

 executed.
 If you call `destroy()` on a traveller that is already on a journey, it will be destroyed and its `on_arrival` event will not be triggered.

+The number of journeys a traveller has made is recorded in its `.qty_journeys` property.
+This is updated on arrival at a vertex, _before_ the `on_arrival` function (if any) is called.

 ## The Graph object